ret2libc/systemd/docs/CODING_STYLE.md

 - Make use of `_cleanup_free_` and friends.
 It makes your code much nicer to read (and shorter)!

+- If you want to concatenate two or more strings, consider using `strjoin()` or `strjoina()` rather than `asprintf()`, as the latter is a lot slower.
+This matters particularly in inner loops (but note that `strjoina()` cannot be used there and should not be used when the maximum string length is too big or unknown).

+- In general, prefer `malloc()` over stack-based allocations (e.g. `alloca()`, `newa()`, VLA) as it is not possible to check whether an allocation on the stack is successful or not.
+Consider using `alloca()`/VLA only in hot paths, where performance *really* matters.

-- Use `alloca()`, but never forget that it is not OK to invoke `alloca()` within a loop or within function call parameters. `alloca()` memory is released at the end of a function, and not at the end of a `{}` block.
+- If necessary use `alloca()`, but never forget that it is not OK to invoke `alloca()` within a loop or within function call parameters. `alloca()` memory is released at the end of a function, and not at the end of a `{}` block.
 Thus, if you invoke it in a loop, you keep increasing the stack pointer without ever releasing memory again.
 (VLAs have better behavior in this case, so consider using them as an alternative.)
 Regarding not using `alloca()` within function parameters, see the BUGS section of the `alloca(3)` man page.

-- If you want to concatenate two or more strings, consider using `strjoina()` or `strjoin()` rather than `asprintf()`, as the latter is a lot slower.
-This matters particularly in inner loops (but note that `strjoina()` cannot be used there).

 ## Runtime Behaviour